-Most course content pages will have formative activities on them.
-They are called either Learn by Doing or Did I Get This? and are of varied length.
+Most course content pages have formative activities that provide students with opportunities to practice what they are learning.
+These activities fall into two categories: Learn by Doing or Did I Get This?
+Their length varies.

 Components of Formative Activities

 Two key elements of the formative activities are designed to help students learn:

 Targeted Feedback: Most questions provide targeted feedback for both correct and incorrect answer options, guiding students as they work through the activity.

 Hints: Most Learn by Doing activities have hints that provide additional guidance.